extinctCoder/URC_2k18/README.md

 Director immediately of any changes after this date.
 Teams may be required to power down communications equipment at the event sites while not competing, so as not to interfere with other teams.

-2.d.i.
-Internet is not available in the field or at MDRS, but is available at nearby businesses in Hanksville.
+        1. Internet is not available in the field or at MDRS, but is available at nearby businesses in Hanksville.

-2.d.ii.
-Both omnidirectional and directional antennae are allowed, but communications equipment must not rely on the team’s ability to watch and track the rover first hand.
+        1. Both omnidirectional and directional antennae are allowed, but communications equipment must not rely on the team’s ability to watch and track the rover first hand.
 Steered directional antennae may use a mechanized antenna mounted outside that is controlled via an electronic signal from the command station or operates autonomously.
 Signal strength, relayed GPS, or other strategies may be used to give feedback on antenna direction, but it is not allowed to mount a camera on top of the antenna for visual feedback.
 However a camera may be deployed by the rover in the field.

-2.d.iii.
-Antenna height is limited to 3m, and shall adhere to all applicable regulations.
+        1. Antenna height is limited to 3m, and shall adhere to all applicable regulations.
 Any antennae must be documented as part of the communications documentation submitted by April 27, 2018.
 Antenna bases must be located within 5 meters of the team’s command station, and any ropes or wires used for stability purposes only may be anchored within 10 meters of the command station.
 The exception to this is the use of structures at the MDRS where allowable antennae locations will be given by the judge and may be located up to 20m away from the Hab to avoid underground pipe and cables, and other structures which may block radio signals.
 All teams should bring at least 25m of antenna cable to deal with this scenario.

-2.d.iv.
-Lighter-than-air devices are not allowed for communications at URC.
+        1. Lighter-than-air devices are not allowed for communications at URC.

-2.e.
-Teams must notify the organizers of the communications standards they will be using, including frequency bands and channels, by April 27, 2018.
+    1. Teams must notify the organizers of the communications standards they will be using, includingfrequency bands and channels, by April 27, 2018.
 The URC restrictions on the 900 MHz and 2.4GHz bands are as follows:

-2.e.i.
-900 MHz frequency band (902-928 MHz): Teams shall not use frequency bandwidths greater than 8 MHz.
+        1. 900 MHz frequency band (902-928 MHz): Teams shall not use frequency bandwidths greater than 8 MHz.
 Teams must also be able to operate exclusively within each of the following three sub-bands: "900-Low" (902-910 MHz), "900-Mid" (911-919 MHz), and "900-High" (920-928 MHz).
 The competition schedule will notify teams which